cjnosal/manifer/README.md

 # schemas

 ## template
-Any valid yaml document you would like to modify with opsfiles and [implicit bosh variables](https://bosh.io/docs/cli-int/#implicit)
+Any valid yaml document you would like to modify with snippets and [implicit bosh variables](https://bosh.io/docs/cli-int/#implicit)

 e.g. foo-template.yml
 ```